tomitomas/plugin-noip/docs/en_US/index.md

 # Limitations

 Sometimes the renewal will fail because captcha verification is required (happens randomly).
-In such case, the command renew of concerned hostname will return "error".
+In such case, the command "renew" of concerned hostname will return "error".
 I encourage you to define an alert on this command to be warned.

 # Contributions